nanoframework/nanoFramework.IoT.Device/devices/Card/README.md

 Common elements of all RFID and NFC readers like the type of cards 14443 Type A, Type B, Innovision Jewel.

-This contains as well an abstract class that has to be implemented by readers to have a transparent way of managing Mifare, Ultralight cards and other high level cards.
+This contains as well an abstract class that has to be implemented by readers to have a transparent way of managing Mifare, Ultralight, Icode (ISO 15693) cards and other high level cards.

 ```csharp
 namespace Iot.Device.Card